fivequarters/fusebit.io/src/_blog/_posts/github-oauth-apps.md

 #### Available endpoints

-If you want to know what requests a GitHub App can perform, you can read more about it [here](https://docs.github.com/en/rest/reference/apps)
+If you want to know what requests a GitHub App can perform, you can read more about it on [GitHub's docs](https://docs.github.com/en/rest/reference/apps)

 ### GitHub Apps authenticated as GitHub App Installation